judeharis/axi_mlir/README.md

 # MLIR Dependencies:

-Download the most recent verision of cmake installer and ninja binary and add to path:
+Download the most recent version of cmake installer and ninja binary and add to path:

 ```
 https://askubuntu.com/questions/829310/how-to-upgrade-cmake-in-ubuntu#comment1262462_829311